 On of most important things to see here is Pirot’s fortress, of Momčilo’s fortress.
 The city of Momčilo or Kale is the Medieval local fortress.The remains of a Roman Turres will soon be preserved and partially restored and thus available to the general public.
 Furthermore, early Christian basilica comes from the 5th century.
 With Byzantine fortifications of old Pirot, together make a unique archaeological complex.

-Pirot rug or in Serbian “Pirotski Ćilim” is another craft product which is characteristic for local craftsman.
+Pirot carpet or in Serbian “Pirotski Ćilim” is another craft product which is characteristic for local craftsman.
 They are making in specific and world known product.
 It is specific because it is handcrafted to two identical faces, and that makes it unique in the world.
 It can be produced in all shapes and sizes, with different ornaments or stripes.
-The Pirot rug was often received as a valuable gift either in private or political contacts.
+This carpet was often received as a valuable gift either in private or political state contacts.

 Sarlah hill near urban Pirot and Stara mountain